vladar21/heso/README.md

   - **Acceptance Criteria**:
     1. Admin can create, edit, and delete user accounts for teachers and students.
     2. Admin can access and modify system settings including platform features and access controls.
-    3. Admin can oversee and manage class schedules and lesson plans to ensure accuracy and coherence.
+    3. Admin can CRUD class schedules and lesson plans to ensure accuracy and coherence.
-    4. Admin can review and approve educational materials uploaded by teachers to maintain quality standards.
+    4. Admin can CRUD educational materials uploaded by teachers to maintain quality standards.
-    5. System security measures are in place to prevent unauthorized access and data breaches.
-    6. Admin can generate reports on user activity, class schedules, and system usage for analysis and improvement.
-    7. Admin can provide support and guidance to users, addressing any system-related queries or issues.

 ### User Story for Teacher
 - **Story**: As a **Teacher**, I can **access and update the class schedule** so that **I can efficiently manage class timings and inform students of any changes**.
   - **Acceptance Criteria**:
-    1. Teacher can view their class schedules.
+    1. Teacher can CRUD their class schedules.
-    2. Teacher can make modifications to the schedule.
-    3. Any changes made are automatically updated and visible to students.
+    2. Any changes made are automatically updated and visible to students.

 ### User Story for Student
 - **Story**: As a **Student**, I can **view my class schedule** so that **I can keep track of class timings and any updates to the schedule**.
   - **Acceptance Criteria**:
-    1. Student can access their class schedule.
+    1. Student can access classes schedule.
     2. Schedule updates are immediately visible to the student.
-    3. Student receives notifications for any changes in the schedule.

-### User Story for Integration with Google Calendar
+### User Story for Integration with Google Calendar (feature )
 - **Story**: As a **User (Teacher/Student)**, I can **have the class schedule synchronized with Google Calendar** so that **I can receive reminders and view my schedule in a familiar interface**.
   - **Acceptance Criteria**:
     1. Class schedules are automatically synced with Google Calendar.